qooxdoo/qooxdoo/README.md

 * Fast (up to 24x faster) and low resource usage (tiny cache, low CPU usage)
 * Backward compatible with existing Qooxdoo apps (you can use it out-of-the-box, no changes to your code required)
 * Written in 100% Javascript
-* API based, easily extended
+* API based, easily extended and with dependency information available at runtime

 **NOTE** While QxCompiler is backward compatible with generate.py and does not require changes to your code, ES6 support requires that strict mode is enabled and this can introduce a few minor compatibility issues; also, QxCompiler uses a new